MrDogeBro/quicknav/README.md

 ## Docs

-For more info on quicknav such as cofiguration, [head over to our docs](https://quicknav.readthedocs.io/) where you can find all of the information you might need.
+For more info on quicknav such as configuration, [head over to our docs](https://quicknav.readthedocs.io/) where you can find all of the information you might need.

 ## License